Hermann Oelrichs: Personal life

-Oelrichs died on September 1, 1906 aboard SS Kaiser Wilhelm der Grosse while sailing across the Atlantic Ocean.
+Oelrichs died on September 1, 1906, aboard SS Kaiser Wilhelm der Grosse while sailing across the Atlantic Ocean.
 After his body was returned to the United States, his remains were interred in Woodlawn Cemetery in New York City.
 He left his full estate to his brother Charles May Oelrichs, thinking that Tessie would be content with her own fortune, but Tessie contested the will.
 Eventually, they settled the dispute and she received half of the estate.
 His widow died in Newport on November 22, 1926.

 Sportsman

-Oelrichs, an avid sportsman, loved polo and has been credited as "the man who brought the first mallets, polo balls and shirts into the United States." as the man who introduced the game of Polo in the U.S. He was also the first president of the U.S. Lacrosse Association, and a director of the New York Athletic Club.
+Oelrichs, an avid sportsman, loved polo and has been credited as "the man who brought the first mallets, polo balls and shirts into the United States."
+He was also the first president of the U.S. Lacrosse Association, and a director of the New York Athletic Club.